mrjoelkemp/html5-local-redis/README.md

 #### Additional Tools Used

-[Grunt.js](https://github.com/cowboy/grunt): Used for minification with Uglify.js and potentially multi-source merge and multiple builds of api sections.
+[Grunt.js](https://github.com/cowboy/grunt): Primarily used for minification with Uglify.js.

 * To install Grunt: `npm install -g grunt`